jplessey/CORNER_/README.md

 # CORNER_
 Web application for writers and journalists.

-CORNER_ is a web-application which was built using Flask.
+CORNER_ is a web-application project built using Flask.
 It’s based on the "Python Flask From Scratch" tutorials series by Traversy Media (Brad Traversy).

 The original purpose of the tutorials consisted on building a generic application for writing, posting and editing articles.
 It included features like User Registration, Login and Access control.

-I decided to make some changes to the original application and create a concept that could actually be thought as a real world application.
+I decided to make some changes to the original application just to see how the concept could have a different look and logic that could actually be thought as a real world application, a very basic one.

 Those changes included:
 - Updating the navigation bar to the current Bootstrap version (4.3.1).
 This meant a refreshed look which made it more aesthetically pleasant.